huyTrinhVAn/AA2-VanHuyTrinh-22116467/README.md

     "updatedAt": "2024-09-24T02:58:48.330Z"
 }
 ```
-7) Show the API command for “Delete Phone” and provide a screenshot of the output (1 Marks)
+7) Show the API command for “Delete Phone” and provide a screenshot of the output (1 Marks)<br/>
 ```bash
 Delete phone (DELETE)
 http delete http://localhost/api/contacts/3/phones/4